 Grand Place Brussels

-To be in walking distance to the Grand Place, find a Grand Place hotel in hotel bookings.
 The restaurants and cafés around the Grand Place are worth visiting if you are in the area although slightly pricey, as to be expected.
 In the small alleys you will also find many Greek or Turkish style restaurants which are good for a quick bite but doesn’t represent the finest of Belgian cuisine.

 Location in Brussels

-Metro stop: Centrale, Bourse (pre-metro) or De Broukere.
+Metro stops: Centrale, Bourse, De Broukere.

 Brussels Grand Place on map